jyutzler/Bridge-Systems/system.md

 It also denies denies four spades after a 1♥ opening.

 It is 100% forcing by an unpassed hand so responder must be prepared for a three-card response or a rebid with only five cards.

+Responder can sign off or invite game with the rebid
+   * other 2-level bid: weak hand, sign-off (opener may raise 1♠-1NT;2m-2♥ with 5=4-0-4 distribution and a good hand)
+   * 2 of major: sign-off
+   * 2♠ after 1♥-1NT;2m: good support of minor
+   * single raise of minor: good support (could be weak especially if 2♠ is available)
+   * 2NT: balanced invite (11-12)
+   * 3♥ after 1♠-1NT;2♥: invitational
+   * 3X: invitational (usually a 6-card suit)
+   * 3 of major: three-card limit raise

 ### Raises
 #### Basic Raises